ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   signing schema into the contents of the place being relocated, and emits a dynamic relocation to instruct the run-time to create the signed pointer.
-When static linking, the dynamic relocation may be replaced by a toolchain specific mechanism.
+When static linking, the dynamic relocation may be replaced by a toolchain-specific mechanism.

 * ``SCHEMA(\*P)`` represents the dynamic linker reading the signing schema from the contents of the place ``P``.